Jay-Idrees/Performing-Disability-Exams-on-Veterans-for-Court-of-Law/readme.md

 - DM and related disease are not considered chronic multi-system

 **Medical Statements and Opinions should specify**
-- An undiagnosed illness
+- An undiagnosed illness - Category 1
-- Unexplained chronic multisystem illness of unknown etiology
+- Unexplained chronic multisystem illness of unknown etiology - Category 2
-- Chronic multisystem with partially explained etiology
+- Chronic multisystem with partially explained etiology - Category 3
-- If there is clear specific etiology and diagnosis
+- If there is clear specific etiology and diagnosis - Category 4

-- The last 2 require medical nexus opinions with supporting evidence
+- The last 2 require medical nexus opinions with supporting evidence, along with an assessment whether they are related to the exposure event

+- Cancer, psychiatric and cardiovascular disorders do not fall under the presumptive service connection bsed on Gulf Service